 - Whether or not the parties are related by blood or marriage, and if so, to what degree of the relationship

 The license is issued at the same time the application is taken; however, the license is not effective until 6:00 a.m. on the second calendar day after the license is issued.
 (Example: a license issued on Thursday, cannot be used until after 6:00 a.m. on Saturday.)
 The marriage must take place within six months of the effective date.

 If you would like a civil ceremony, please note that there are no justices of the peace in Maryland.
-Only a judge, the Clerk of the Circuit Court or an appointed, designated Deputy Clerk of the Circuit Court may perform civil ceremonies.
-In Queen Anne's County, the Clerk and his designated deputies perform civil ceremonies only at the courthouse and only between the hours of 2:00 p.m. and 4:00 p.m.
+Only a judge, the Clerk of the Circuit Court or an appointed designated Deputy Clerk of the Circuit Court may perform civil ceremonies.
+In Queen Anne's County, the Clerk and her designated deputies perform civil ceremonies only in the courthouse and only between the hours of 2:00 p.m. and 4:00 p.m.
 Monday-Friday, except for State holidays.
 Appointments are required.
-The cost for a civil ceremony is $25, payable by cash, Visa/Mastercard, cashier's check or money order.
+The cost for a civil ceremony is $25, payable by cash, Visa/MasterCard, cashier's check or money order.

 Certified Copies of Your Marriage License

 Certified copies of the marriage can be obtained once the return has been received by the Clerk's Office from the official for a fee of $5.50 each, payable by Cash or Visa/MasterCard if appearing in person to obtain certified copies.
 If not appearing in person and ordering certified copies of your marriage license by mail, please use the attached Request for Certified Copy form.
 If copies are to be mailed, the fee is payable by cashier’s check or money order.